SkeletonKey36/Throne-of-Shadows/Acts/Act I - Echoes of Prophecy/Overview.md

 - Campaign Start: "The King's Decree"
 ### **Setting**A bustling town square where the local population, including peasants, merchants, and guards, is gathered to hear an important announcement from the kingdom's leadership.
 ### [[Scene 1 - The King's Decree]]
-- **Objective**: Introduce the players to the campaign's main conflict.
-- **Events**:
-  1. **Announcement**: A herald reads the king’s decree that seeks information on immortality and announces that the prince will establish the town as a command center for this quest.
-  2. **Introduction to Key Themes**: Players learn about the prophecy, the king’s quest for immortality, and the implications for the kingdom.

 ### **Scene 2: The Fortune Teller's Predicament**
 - **Objective**: Engage the players immediately with a moral and physical challenge.
 - **Events**: